 The University's motto is "Building Communities through Knowledge" and as such community outreach and engagement is very important for the sustainable existence of the University.
 The rationale is to enhance the relevance of the University to the communities in which it operates.
-Under this KRA, the University focuses on promoting student and staff volunteerism to strengthen democratic values, civic responsibility and engaged citizenship, student community service to enhance teaching and learning, and creating sustainable linkages with key stakeholders in community development and development of collaborative programmes based on community needs.
-In addition, the University develops and implements effective University marketing programmes to create awareness of the institution's products and services and institutional branding, runs youth development programmes, participates in the promotion of local culture and preservation of endangered languages and contributes to policy development and review.
+Under this KRA, the University focuses on promoting student and staff volunteerism to strengthen democratic values, civic responsibility and engaged citizenship, student community service to enhance teaching and learning, and creating sustainable linkages with key stakeholders in community development and development of collaborative programmes based on community marketing programmes to create awareness of the institution's products and services and institutional branding, runs youth development programmes, participates in the promotion of local culture and preservation of endangered languages and contributes to policy development and review.